Optimal Initialization Strategies for Range-Only Trajectory Estimation: Experiments

 \subsubsection{Static initialization}

 We perform multiple Monte Carlo simulations to evaluate the effectiveness of our proposed approach and the baseline in estimating an arbitrary initial pose.
 The setup for one trial is generated as follows.
 First, a random anchor configuration and a ground-truth robot pose are generated by \textit{(i)} sampling (robot and anchor) positions uniformly from $\left[-4, 4\right]\,\si{m}$ and \textit{(ii)} sampling robot rotations uniformly from $\left[-\pi, \pi \right]\,\si{rad}$.
 We then simulate range measurements between all possible anchor-tag pairs and corrupt the range measurements with Gaussian noise of increasing variance.
 For a given anchor configuration and ground-truth robot pose, we initialize the local solver with a random robot pose generated using the same procedure as before.
-Note that our proposed approach does not require initialization.
+Note that our proposed approach does not require an initial point.

 For the 2D static initialization, we consider $N_a = 3$ anchors with $N_r = 6$ range measurements to the two tags, $\mathbf{p}_{u_1}$ and $\mathbf{p}_{u_2}$.
 Results from 100 simulation experiments are shown in Figure \ref{fig:static_sim_2d}.
 We see that the proposed method has a tighter distribution of errors compared to the local solver.
 The distribution of errors is larger for the local solver as it gets stuck in local minima.
 Additionally, solutions from our proposed method had $f_{\rm{eig}}(\mathbf{X}) \geq 7$ in all of our experiments, which we consider rank 1, indicating optimal solutions.
-We also performed simulations for 3D static initialization.
-Due to space constraints, we provide the results from these simulations in our supplementary material\footnoteref{supp_mat}.
+In general, the local solver converges to the global minimum when the robot is inside the convex hull of the anchors and performs poorly outside the convex hull, whereas the proposed approach performs reliably even in such challenging scenarios.